bill071194/tcga-mlops/README.md

 ### Model training

 For the machine learning model, 2 popular boosting algorithms were compared: LightGBM and CatBoost.
 After training and tuning the algorithms' hyperparameters with Bayesian Optimization libraries (bayes opt and Optuna), the CatBoost algorithm yielded better metrics (**F1-macro: 0.70**, **Accuracy: 0.75**) and was chosen for the final deployed model.
 The tuned hyperparameters were converted into a JSON object and loaded into a S3 bucket for the SageMaker model to utilize.
-After training and tuning the model locally, a AWS SageMaker training job was created and trained using the same hyperparameters for reproducable evaluation metrics.
+After training and tuning the model locally, a AWS SageMaker training job was created and trained using the same hyperparameters for reproducible evaluation metrics.

 ## Model Deployment